Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 ## Measurment and analysis

-We are going to spend the rest of this chapter walking through a tacit example of data collection and analysis.
 You almost never have all the data that you need.
 In this case, we'll need to take note of what we do have and create a plan on gathering what we don't have.
 Sine we will have to take live measurements, we'll need a ruberic and a budget.
 Additionally, our timeline will be impacted by the fact that we will need to take measurements during the game.

 ### Data audit and capture

 You'll want to be careful about how you capture data.
 You'll also want to be consistent and as thorough as possible.
 Spend some time thinking about this phase of the project.
 In this case, we know that we are going to have to capture observational data.
 Additionally, this data might make someone look bad.
 Since you have been quoted ninety seconds as the number that is being met, what happens if your measurements differ?
 Keep these sorts of political impediments in mind as you build your rubric.

-There are all kinds of ways to collect data in this context, but the fundamental components of that plan will be almost identical.
+There are many ways to collect data in this context, but the fundamental components of that plan will be almost identical.
 Just google _data collection plan_.
 The frameworks are all very similar.
 You start with a specific question that you are trying to answer and then lay out the specifics of:

 - Data types
 - What is being measured